applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ## Defining the problem <link src="SZ9u3S"/>

 The problem that we are going to address here is as follows.
 We now have a query sequence ($q_i$) which is not taxonomically annotated (meaning we don't know the taxonomy of the organism whose genome it is found in), and a reference database ($R$) of taxonomically annotated sequences ($r_1, r_2, r_3, ... r_n$).
 We want to infer a taxonomic annotation for $q_i$.
-We'll do this by identifying the most closely evolutionary related sequences in $R$ and associating their taxonomy with $q_i$.
+We'll do this by identifying the most closely related sequences in $R$ and associating their taxonomy with $q_i$.
 Because we actually do know the taxonomy of $q_i$ (to the extent that we trust the annotations in $R$), we can evaluate how well this approach works.

 There are a few realistic features of the situation that we've set up here that I want you to be aware of.

 1. All of the query and reference sequences are homologous.
 In this case, they are all sequences of the 16S rRNA gene from archaea and bacteria.
 This may or may not be the case in real-world applications.
 Sometimes you'll work with gene-specific databases such as Greengenes, and sometimes you'll work with non-specific databases such as the NCBI nucleotide database (nr).
 Regardless, the search process is similar.
-2. The evolutionary distance between each query sequence and its most closely related sequences in $R$ will vary widely.
+2. The distance between each query sequence and its most closely related sequences in $R$ will vary widely.
 Sometimes $q$ will be an exact match to a reference sequence $r_i$, and sometimes we may have as little as $50\%$ similarity.

 As we work through the next sections, imagine that we're exploring scaling this system up, so that instead of search just one or a few query sequences against the reference database, we ultimately want to apply this to search millions of sequences against the database.
 This would be the real-world problem we faced if we had collected 16S rRNA sequences from the environment (which would of course be unannotated) using high-throughput DNA sequencing.